double-great/listen/_posts/2020-08-08-how-to-record.md

 ---
 title: How to record audio from screen readers
+cases: false
 ---

-This project captures the audio output from multiple screen readers.
+This project captures the audio output from several screen readers.
 The process to capture each recording is a bit of a challenge as it requires different operating systems and platforms.
-There are many ways to capture these recordings.
+You can capture these recordings in many ways.
 Here is one workflow.

 ## Software